Where is the conference being held?

 I’m registered.
 How can I add to or change my registration?

-If you'd like to add a critique, pitch, the Saturday dinner or other extra to your registration, please email Austin SCBWI Regional Advisor Samantha Clark.
+If you’d like to add a critique, pitch, the Saturday dinner or other addition to your registration, please email Austin SCBWI Regional Advisor Samantha Clark.

 This does not answer all my questions.
 Who can I ask for more information?